Born in Oxfordshire, brought up in Gloucestershire.

-- JUST GETTING ON WITH IT, day after day, often outdoors, sometimes regardless of the weather;
+- I learnt to JUST GET ON WITH IT: day after day, often outdoors, sometimes regardless of the weather;

-- attending ALL DAY LIFE SESSIONS, one of which offered DAY-LONG POSES, run by Filton College (as was) at what were originally the Royal West of England Academy Schools in Clifton: big high-ceilinged studios with beautiful North Light.
-The "old hand" artists at the day-long sessions pretty much bullied me into aiming for a finished 24" x 30" oil painting, every time: 'If we can do it, so can you!'
+- I loved the ALL DAY LIFE SESSIONS, one of which offered DAY-LONG POSES, at what were originally the Royal West of England Academy Schools in Clifton: big high-ceilinged studios, beautiful North Light.
+The "old hand" artists there pretty much bullied me into aiming for a finished 24" x 30" oil painting, every time: 'We can do it, and so can you!'
 Can I ever express enough gratitude?

-Whenever I pick up pencil or brush, I rely on techniques and disciplines learnt during that phase of my life; though, as a keen photographer ever since my university days, I already appreciated the value of self-criticism, how much more rigorous I became, once introduced to the cold impartiality of the mirror!
+Whenever I pick up pencil or brush, I rely on techniques and disciplines learnt then; and though, as a keen photographer since university days, I already valued self-criticism - how much more rigorous, once introduced to the cold impartiality of a mirror!

 Energy / Engineering ideas